Eleftheroupoli F.C.: History

 Eleftheroupoli is one of the oldest football clubs in Greece, and it was founded by Greek refugees from Asia Minor (A. Neofytou, L. Dimitropoulos, A. Konstantinidis, N. Nikolaou, Ch.
 Theodorou, L. Konstantinidis, Th.
 Kiriakou, A. Nikolaou, G. Stefanidis, D. Kountouris, P. Tsakonas, and P. Tevekelis).
 The archives of the country's newspapers, some originating from 1926, provide insights into a club referred to as Enosi Eleftheroupoli.
 The inception of the football department occurred in 1929, laying the foundation for its future development.
 In the year 1934, the club took a significant step by merging with the football clubs Aris and Dafni Nea Ionia, subsequently adopting the name Athlitiki Enosi Eleftheroupoli.
 In 1937, following a period of six years, the club joined forces with Elpida Nea Ionia, leading to the establishment of a reformed organization called AE Eleftheroupoli Elpida.
 In 1961, the football club merged with AE Nea Ionia, creating a more competitive team aimed at excelling in the second division.
 The subsequent year witnessed the dissolution of the merger between the two clubs, primarily driven by numerous disagreements regarding the club's organizational structure.
 The year 1967 saw, once again, the club forced to merge with AE Nea Ionia, ultimately leading to the creation of Elpida Nea Ionia as a consequence of the junta regime's influence.
 After the dissolution of the military junta in Greece, the club was re-established and adopted the name Athlitiki Enosi Eleftheroupoli.
 The team managed to win the local municipality championship three times from 1932 to 1935 and was recognized by the court of Athens as an official club.
 The club gained many new fans due to that success.
 In 1939, the club was recognized by the Hellenic Football Federation and the Athens Football Clubs Association, while at the same time, it competed in the local third division.
 Moreover, it took part in the national second division, known at the time as Beta Ethniki, for a duration of two football seasons during the early 1960s.
 Over the years, the club's reputation deteriorated due to its perennial presence in the regional leagues.
-The club produced many talented players, such as Stelios Skevofilakas, Stelios Panagiotidis, Georgios Magiras, Emmanouil Kountouris, Konstantinos Mavridopoulos, Ioannis Vlantis, Georgios Sevastiadis, Athanasios Mitilinaios, Tryfon Tzanetis, and others, who were later transferred to higher-reputation football clubs of Greece.
+The club produced many talented players, such as Stelios Skevofilakas, Stelios Panagiotidis, Georgios Magiras, Emmanouil Kountouris, Konstantinos Mavridopoulos, Ioannis Vlantis, Georgios Sevastiadis, Athanasios Mitilinaios, Tryfon Tzanetis, Mario Mitaj, and others, who later went on to play for more prominent football clubs in Greece and abroad.
 Eleftheroupoli's player A. Papadopoulos died while defending Greece during World War II.